cypress-io/cypress/guides/v8-snapshots.md

 ![Update V8 SnapshotCache](https://user-images.githubusercontent.com/4873279/206541239-1afb1d29-4d66-4593-92a7-5a5961a12137.png)

-If the build v8 snapshot command fails, you can sometimes gather which file is causing the problem via the stack trace.
+If the build v8 snapshot command fails, you can sometimes see which file is causing the problem via the stack trace.
 Running the build snapshot command with `DEBUG=*snap*` set will give you more information.
-Sometimes you can narrow the trouble down to a specific file.
+Sometimes you can narrow the issue down to a specific file.
 If this is the case, you can try removing that file from the snapshot cache at `tooling/v8-snapshot/cache/<platform>/snapshot-meta.json`.
 If this works, check in the changes and the file will get properly updated in the cache during the next automatic update.

 **Runtime**